 When we think about technology, the first thing that leaps to mind may be the devices that most of us carry with us and use every single day.
 Smartphones, tablets, and laptops have revolutionized the way we live – and many would argue that they have brought us numerous benefits.
 But there is no denying that these everyday technologies have significant environmental impacts.

 These and other modern electronic devices all present concerns regarding resource use, energy use, carbon footprint, and waste.
-When we look at the entire life cycle of our technological devices, it is easy to see why these electronic marvels are also a huge problem for our environment.
+When we look at the entire life cycle of our technological devices, it is easy to see why these electronic marvels are also a massive problem for our environment.

-However, when you begin to delve into where the different elements come from – the environmental toll (and human costs) truly begin to mount up.
+However, when you begin to delve into where the different elements come from – the environmental concerns (and human costs) truly begin to mount up.
 Of course, mining comes with high energy consumption and a high carbon cost.